SalinaYu/ASEwhat-happens-when/8-TLShandshake.md

 * The server generates its own hash, and then decrypts the client-sent hash to verify that it matches.
 If it does, it sends its own ``Finished`` message to the client, also encrypted with the symmetric key.

 * From now on the TLS session transmits the application (HTTP) data encrypted with the agreed symmetric key -- and we can't look at the application data in Wireshark unless we decrypt the capture with the session key.

+_Demostration Steps:_
+* Show the steps of the TLS handshake in the Wireshark capture.

 [HTTP Protocol](./9-HTTPproto.md)